joshua-daniels-red/go-backend-challenge/ch-8/README.md

 ## ✅ Status

 All services are deployed, connected, and observable within Kubernetes.
-This chapter completes the infrastructure transformation of the project, and the entire stack can now be managed through `setup.sh` and `minikube service` commands for full local orchestration.
+This chapter completes the infrastructure transformation of the project, and the entire stack can now be managed through `setup.sh`, tested through CI with KinD, and accessed via `minikube service` commands for full local orchestration.